 So -.”When then?”

 I have for the last six months and will in the future post blogs every week related to the new path of 2nd Tuesday, but I will only send out an email announcement to subscribers once a month.
-July’s 2nd Tuesday blog – which will go out in a formal email announcement is titled, “Regardless of the News, There’s More to Life Than What the Big Bad Wolf Wants You To Believe.”
+July’s 2nd Tuesday blog – which will go out in a formal email announcement will consider the importance of stopping – pausing, and their relationship to happiness.

 Not on the list?
 I would be honored if you would sign up on the site.